explorer436/programming-playground/JavaPlayground/src/datastructures/linkedlist/LinkedList.md

 ment system eventually reclaims the memory it occupies.
 Again, this operation just involves one assignment statement, so its running time is independent of the length of the list.
+If we want to insert nodes at some position that is not the beginning of the linked list, the time it takes is not linear.
+Instead, it will get linear depending upon the position at which the node is to be inserted/removed/updated.

 #### Insert at the end
 How do we add a node to the end of a linked list?
 To do so, we need